waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Moomoo Farm: Sick Miltank needs 7 standard BERRY items.
 - Section Connectivity: 4F sections connected by gaps at y=2/3 (East-Middle) and y=14 (Middle-West).
 - Warp Verification: (16, 7) and (17, 7) on 4F are map transitions (walk RIGHT to trigger).
 - Descent Strategy: Use pits to quickly reach lower floors.
+5F (16, 7) is a PIT to 4F.

 # Berry Knowledge
 - Mint (R39), Bitter (R31), Mystery (R35), Ice (R36).